DigiLabBarking/AI-using-Python/README.md

 # AI-using-Python
+Version 0.0.1
-Simple AI created using Python and developed by Captain Pi and EBz
+Simple AI created and developed by Captain Pi and EBz using Python.